Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Supports shedding: It can help remove dead skin flakes during shedding and make the shedding process more comfortable.

-The oatmeal bath is easy to perform and provides soothing relief for your dog, especially during phases when the coat is itchy or the skin is dry.
+The oatmeal bath is easy to perform and offers your dog soothing relief, especially during periods when their fur is itchy or their skin is dry.

-Steinkraft Dogkraft Zeolite for dogs 250g and 450g with measuring spoon - in background woman hugs Labrador Retriever
+Steinkraft Dogkraft Zeolite for Dogs 250g and 450g with measuring spoon - in the background a woman hugs a Labrador Retriever

-To further enhance the effect of the oatmeal bath, you can add a teaspoon of Zeolite powder to the bathwater or the oatmeal mixture.
-Zeolite is a natural mineral known not only to bind toxins but also to help with inflammation.
-Many scientific studies have proven the healing power of Zeolite on the skin, as it can relieve inflammation and regenerate the skin.
+To further enhance the effect of the oatmeal bath, you can add a teaspoon of zeolite powder to the bath water or oatmeal mixture.
+Zeolite is a natural mineral that not only binds toxins but also helps with inflammation.
+Many scientific studies have demonstrated the healing power of zeolite on the skin, as it can alleviate inflammation and regenerate the skin.
 In combination with oatmeal, it supports the detoxification of your dog's skin and relieves itching and skin irritations.
-This mixture helps keep the skin healthy during shedding and promotes shiny, strong regrowth of the fur.
-Make sure to distribute the Zeolite powder well in the water so that it can act evenly.
+This mixture helps keep the skin healthy during shedding and promotes the shiny, strong regrowth of the coat.
+Make sure to distribute the zeolite powder well in the water so that it can work evenly.

 7. Carrots

-Dog food with carrots, yogurt and egg as support for our dogs during shedding
+Dog food with carrots, yogurt and egg to support our dogs during shedding

 8. Burdock Root

 Burdock root has skin-cleansing properties and is traditionally used to support skin problems.
-You can prepare a tea from dried burdock roots and give your dog a small amount of it with their food.
-If you are unsure, always consult a holistic practitioner or veterinarian.
+You can prepare a tea from dried burdock roots and give your dog a small amount mixed with their food.
+If you are unsure, always consult a naturopath or veterinarian.

-Quark (in Austria, we call it Topfen) and natural yogurt contain probiotic bacteria that can promote digestion and strengthen the immune system.
-A healthy immune system also positively affects skin and coat.
-Feed your dog small amounts regularly to promote its gut health, which positively impacts shedding.
-You might also want to use organic quality and sheep's yogurt.
+Quark (in Austria, we call it "Topfen") and natural yogurt contain probiotic bacteria that can promote digestion and strengthen the immune system.
+A healthy immune system also has a positive effect on skin and coat.
+Feed your dog small amounts regularly to promote its gut health, which in turn positively impacts shedding.
+You might also consider using organic quality and sheep's yogurt.

 10. Chamomile Tea